 Very few people would be mind blown when the value of good content is explained to them.
 It’s a constant topic within all marketing podcasts, blogs, and articles Even Google has been out explaining this – so there is really no surprise in this any longer.
 You NEED to have your content in order if you want to rank higher and seduce your visitors.

 That being said, content is a wide term, which doesn’t only cover text but also photos and videos.
-For that reason, all elements have to support each other and work together, where podcasts graphics designs make a great example.
+For that reason, all elements have to support each other and work together, where podcasts’ graphics designs make a great example.

-Textual content is hyper relevant when it comes to indexing and ranking in the search engines.
+Textual content is hyper-relevant when it comes to indexing and ranking in search engines.
 After all, it is no joke when SEO experts tell us to write at least 1.000 words.
 This also applies to technically complicated topics, which can end up in intricate sentences and explanations that make the readers feel like Bambi on ice.